-Here you find the complete list of classic and off the beaten path sunset viewpoints in Lisbon
+Here you find the complete list of classic as well as off the beaten path sunset viewpoints in Lisbon.

 1. Miradouro de Santa Catarina

 This viewpoint is the favorite in every list, offering the best view of Ponte de 25 Abril.
-There is no chance to find a time of day when it is quiet as it is the tourist’s number 1 viewpoint.
-When the sun goes down behind the bridge, the different colors are reflected in the river, creating an impressive panorama to enjoy a cold beer.
+There is no chance to find a time of day when this spot is quiet as it is the tourist’s number 1 viewpoint.
+When the sun goes down behind the bridge, the warm colors are reflected in the river, creating an impressive panorama which goes perfectly along a cold beer.

 2. Miradouro Santa Luzia

-This miradouro is the most classic spot for romantic sunset moments.
-Bring your dear and give him/her a long kiss standing on the column balcony.
-The place looks like a Greek temple covered with tile benches and pergola flowers.
+This miradouro is a classic spot for romantic sunset moments.
+Bring your dear and give him/her a long kiss on the mosaic balcony.
+This enchanting place looks like a Greek temple covered with tile benches and pergola flowers.

 3. Cais das Colunas

-For the lazy ones who don’t want to climb up Lisbon’s hills to catch the sunset, mingle up with the people standing or sitting at the river promenade not far from Praça do Comércio.
-Take a seat on the rocks and watch how the light immerses the river.
+For the lazy ones who don’t want to climb up one of Lisbon’s hills to catch the sunset, mingle up with the people standing or sitting at the river promenade not far from Praça do Comércio.
+Make yourself comfortable on the boulders and watch how the golden light of the setting sun immerses the river.

-Park is situated on the roof of a car park close to Miradouro de Santa Catarina.
-Originally it is a rooftop bar terrace with cosy chairs to sit and drink.
-If you don’t want to spend money and just enjoy the sunset, you can do that as well.
-If you sneak in with drinks, be careful not to get caught.
+The rooftop bar, called “Park” is situated on the roof of a car park close to Miradouro de Santa Catarina.
+It’s a fancy place with wooden chairs and lots of plants.
+If you don’t want to spend money and just enjoy the sunset, nobody will kick you out.
+However, if you sneak in with drinks, be careful not to get caught.

 5. Oriente (Paseio do Tejo)

 Walk along the Tagus promenade from Oceanario to the Myriad Hotel.
-Follow how the sun goes down on the other side of the city ephasizing the skyline.
+Follow the spectacle how the sun goes down on the other side of the city sharpening the skyline.
 By walking on the Paseio de Tejo you can catch a great view of the Ponte Vasco da Gama.
 Go to Parque das Nações to rest after the walk.

 6. Miradouro da Senhora do Monte

-Another sunset view can be taken from Miradouro da Senhora do Monte.
-As it is located higher than Miradouro de Santa Catarina, there is a more splendid view over the city.
-It belongs to the classic viewpoints and is therefore often crowded.
-Especially the branches of the tree give every photo a nice frame.
+Another golden sunset view can be taken from Miradouro da Senhora do Monte.
+As it is located higher than Miradouro de Santa Catarina, you’ll be rewarded with an even broader view over the city.
+This lookout point belongs to the list of classic viewpoints and is thus often crowded.
+Make use of the hanging branches while taking a photo, creating a wonderful frame.

 7. Hotel Mundial

 This noble hotel is located in Martim Moniz.
 Guarded by bouncers in front of the hotel’s entrance one could get the impression that there is less chance to access.
-Indeed the bouncers don’t even notice you when you pass by.
+However, no need to worry as the bouncers don’t even notice you when you pass by.
 Just take the elevator to the highest floor and enjoy a splendid sunset behind the castle walls.

 8. Miradouro do Monte Agudo

-Apart from all the classic miradouros mentioned in every Lisbon blog, there are some that are quite hidden.
-Miradouro do Monte Agudo is one of them.
-Built on an overgrown hill situated somewhere in Anjos this viewpoint is still undiscovered by the majority of travellers.
+Apart from all the classic miradouros mentioned in every Lisbon Guide, there are some of them that are still quite hidden.
+Miradouro do Monte Agudo is the best example.
+Built on an overgrown hill situated in Anjos, this viewpoint is still undiscovered by the majority of travellers.
 The long stairway can be some work, but the amazing view especially for sunset is worth every taken step.

 9. Parque Eduardo VII

-Another all list’s darling is the highest point of Parque Eduardo VII.
+Another darling is the highest point of Parque Eduardo VII.
 Amongst guides it is the most famous spot to enjoy the sunset.
-Indeed, this place was designed to praise the sun.
+Indeed, this place was designed on purpose to praise the sun.
 It seems as if you’re out of Lisbon looking down on the city from far away.